ibadetazemi/Statistical-Modelling-Project-/assignment.md

 Complete the **model_building.ipynb** notebook to demonstrate how you executed the tasks above.

-## I had created a model_building.ipynb notebook following the steps below:
+Step 1.)
+I had created a model_building.ipynb notebook
-conda create --name model_building.ipynb conda install -c conda-forge tensorflow conda install -c anaconda ipykernel python -m ipykernel install --user --name=model_building.ipynb conda create -n model_building.ipynb python=3.9 conda activate model_building.ipynb import sys sys.executable